 2 Credits (.5 Lecture 1 Lab .5 Shop) 4 Hrs/Wk (.5 Hr.
 Lecture 2 Hrs.
 Lab 1.5 Hrs.
-Shop) \15 wks
+Shop) 15 wks

-Selection of different types of work holding devices including vises, vee blocks, angle plates and table setups.
+Students will use different types of work holding devices including vises, vee blocks, angle plates and table setups.
 Machine maintenance schedules are explored and practiced.
-Selection of carbide tooling and the use of advanced inspection procedures will be introduced.
-Prerequisite: MTT 112 or Faculty approval.
+The students will use a variety of carbide and high speed tooling to make parts that will be assembled as a complete component.
+Students will be using quality control techniques to check squareness, parallelism, and hole to hole locations of their manufactured parts.
+Prerequisite: MTT 116 or faculty approval.